Have an Instant Pot? Need recipes that are thoroughly tested and WORK?Get my new cookbook collection for 40% OFF!

 - 1 whole English Cucumber cut into bite-sized pieces

-- 2-3 large, ripe tomatoes
+- 2-3 large tomatoes diced

-- 1/2 medium red onion
+- 1/2 whole medium red onion

-- 2 lg. fresh basil leaves
+- 1/4 cup fresh basil leaves chopped

-- 3/4 C mozzarella, cubed
+- 3/4 cup mozzarella cubed

 For the Dressing

 - 2 cloves garlic

-- 1/2 tsp Dijon mustard
+- 1/2 teaspoon Dijon mustard

-- 3 tbsp white wine vinegar
+- 3 tablespoons white wine vinegar

-- 1/2 C extra virgin olive oil
+- 1/2 cup extra virgin olive oil

-- 1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt

-- 1/4 tsp ground black pepper
+- 1/4 teaspoon ground black pepper

-- 1 tsp honey
+- 1 teaspoon honey

-- For the Bread
+For the Bread

-- 3 tbsp extra virgin olive oil
+- 3 tablespoons extra virgin olive oil

-- 1 tsp kosher salt
+- 1 teaspoon kosher salt

 - Preheat oven to 400°

 - Make dressing by combining the vinegar, mustard, pepper, honey, garlic, salt and olive oil.
 Mix with a wire whisk until it is well mixed and slightly thickened.
-Pour over the veggies/cheese and refrigerate for 1 -3 hours before serving.
+Pour over the veggies/cheese and refrigerate for 1 -3 hours, up to overnight before serving.

-- Cube bread into 1? pieces and arrange in a single layer on a baking sheet.
+- Cube bread into 1" pieces and arrange in a single layer on a baking sheet.
 Drizzle with olive oil and salt.
 Toss with hands until all pieces are well coated.
 Place in oven for 15-20 minutes or until the edges of the bread are golden and crispy.
 Let cool.